 I am also clinically qualified to offer supervision to trainees and qualified therapists.

 My fees haven't changed for three years.
-From 1 April I will charge£50-£70 depending on time.
+From 1 April 2019 I will charge £50-£70 depending on time.
 At any one time I also offer three low cost places.

-I charge for your initial consultation, but then your first regular appointment will be free.
+I charge for your initial consultation, but then your second appointment will be free.

 As from April 2017 I will be offering ONLINE sessions via Skype as well as one-to-one.

-I have availability daytimes on Tuesday-Friday at N16
+I have availability daytimes on Tuesday-Friday at home in N16.

 There is disabled access at St Luke's.
 In N16 there is one flight of stairs to walk up.